-The City of Richmond is recognized as a leading dike authority in British Columbia.
-The City's dikes meet or exceed the 2006 BC design guidelines based on the 1894 flood of record.
-The City is now upgrading dikes to meet the new BC design criteria to allow for 1m of sea level rise by 2100.
-As the population and economic investment in Richmond continues to increase, the City's priorities and management of flood risk needs to be reviewed.
+Richmond is recognized as a leading dike authority in British Columbia.
+A key component of the City's successful Flood Protection Program is the Flood Protection Management Strategy which provides high-level guidance for flood risk management in the City.
+As sea level rise science evolves and the population and economic investment in Richmond continue to increase, the City's priorities and management of flood risk need to be reviewed to incorporate best practices and current science.